MathWave/Platformer/README.md

 - __GREEN__ bonus gives player an ability to go through the walls for 15 seconds
 - __BLUE__ bonus decreases enemies speed in two times for 15 seconds

+### Interface

+Speed bonus timer in the left top corner of screen
+Wall bonus time in the right top corner of screen

+### Gameplay map

+No gameplay map

+### Level design

+Level generates randomly

+### Artificial intelligence

+Cube enemies go through the platform to the random points
+Line enemies go from one side of platform to another